Limited Purpose Flexible Spending Account (LPFSA) Support

 - Click the Submit button

-- Download and complete a claim form and include all applicable documentation.
+To fax or mail, download and complete a Claim Form and include all applicable receipts and documentation.
 Please note, paper claim filing is not the fastest option.
-File a claim online or through AFmobile to get your money faster.
+File a claim online or through AFmobile to get your money faster. -

 -